Fitzgerald Advisors: Whole Loan Advisors, Debt & Note Brokers

 Debt Marketplaces:

 Online marketplaces allow buyers to browse and purchase debt portfolios directly from sellers.
 These marketplaces typically provide detailed information about the debt portfolio, including the type of debt, the amount of debt, and the age of the debt.
+Buyers often pay the fair market value for the debt’s outstanding balance, which allows creditors to recover some value from delinquent accounts by selling them at a fair market price, thereby minimizing losses.

 Online Auctions: